-Name Age Position Director Since Zeynep "Zee" Hakimoglu 62 Chairman, Chief Executive Officer, and President (4)(5) See Note 4 Brad R. Baldwin 60 Director (1)(2)(3)(5) 1988 Larry R. Hendricks 73 Director (1)(2)(3)(5) 2003 Eric.
-L Robinson 49 Director (1)(5) 2015 Scott M. Huntsman 50 Director (1)(2)(3) 2003
+Name Age Position Director Since Zeynep "Zee" Hakimoglu 63 Chairman, Chief Executive Officer, and President (4) See Note 4 Brad R. Baldwin 61 Director $^{(1)(2)(3)}$ 1988 Larry R. Hendricks 74 Director (1)(2)(3) 2003 Eric L. Robinson 50 $Director^{(1)(2)(3)}$ 2015

-- (1) Member of the Audit and Compliance Committee

-- (2) Member of the Compensation Committee

-- (3) Member of the Nominating Committee

-- (4) Officer since July 2004; Director since April 2006; Chairman of the Board since July 2007.
+- (1) Member of the Audit and Compliance Committee - (2) Member of the Compensation Committee - (3) Member of the Nominating Committee - (4) Officer since July 2004; Director since April 2006; Chairman of the Board since July 2007.

-- (5) Nominee for Director

-Zee Hakimoglu is our President, Chief Executive Officer and Chairman.
+Zeynep Hakimoglu is our President, Chief Executive Officer and Chairman.
 She joined our company in December 2003 as Vice President of Product Line Management and was appointed President and Chief Executive Officer in July 2004; she has served as a director of our company since April 2006 and was named Chairman of the Board in July 2007.
-Prior to joining ClearOne, Ms. Hakimoglu had more than 25 years of senior-level, high-tech experience, serving in a variety of executive positions in such areas as business development, product marketing, engineering and product-line management.
+Prior to joining ClearOne, Ms. Hakimoglu has held senior executive level positions for a variety of high-tech Silicon Valley firms in such areas as business development, product marketing, engineering and product-line management.
 She served as Vice President of Product Line Management for Oplink Communications, a publicly traded developer of fiber optic subsystems and components, from December 2001 to December 2002; and, President of OZ Optics USA, a manufacturer of fiber optic test equipment and components, from August 2000 to November 2001.
 From October 1998 to August 2000, she was Vice President of Business Development for Kaifa Technology and was instrumental in its acquisition by E-Tek Dynamics and later by JDS Uniphase.
 Through these acquisitions, she held the role of Deputy General Manager of the Kaifa Technology business unit.
-From May 1982 until it was acquired in September 1996, Ms. Hakimoglu held various positions including Vice President of Wireless Engineering and Vice President of the Wireless Business Unit for Aydin Corp., a telecommunications equipment company that formerly traded on the New York Stock Exchange.
+From May 1982 until it was acquired in September 1996, Ms. Hakimoglu held various positions including Vice President of Wireless Engineering and Vice President of the Wireless Business Unit for Aydin Corp., a global telecommunications equipment company that formerly traded on the New York Stock Exchange.
 Ms. Hakimoglu earned a Bachelor of Science Degree in Physics from California State College, Sonoma, and a Master's Degree in Physics from Drexel University.
 In light of Ms. Hakimoglu's rich experience in the high-tech industry and her unique and extensive understanding of ClearOne's business, our Board has concluded that Ms. Hakimoglu should continue to serve as a director.